JTarball/generator-dockerized-django-polymer/app/templates/docker/README.md

 ### Files

 * README.md   - this file
+* app/
-* app/        - docker for app including development files for django and polymer
+  - docker for app including development files for django and polymer
   - derived from 'jtarball/docker-base' (automated build from docker hub)
-              - Your Project Directory is in here
+  - your Project Directory is in here
+* base/
-* base/       - clone of 'docker-base' repo
+  - clone of 'docker-base' repo
   - docker files for base image
   - only included in case you need a custom base image else you can delete this folder
+* nginx/
-* nginx/      - docker files for nginx service
+  - docker files for nginx service

 ### base directory